-It is my understanding that each year approximately 50,000 students attend our local colleges and universities.
-The majority of these students do not live in on-campus dorms, but rent housing in our local community.
-This means that the local student housing market is a very large part of our local economy.
-While there are many honest and legitimate landlords in our community, there also exists, a very notable and predatory few who cheat and exploit both students and their parents.
+It is my understanding that each year over 700,000 students attend Florida colleges and universities.
+Many of these students do not live in on-campus dorms, but rent housing in the surrounding communities.
+While there are many honest and legitimate landlords, there also exists a very notable and predatory few who cheat and exploit both students and their parents.
 Therefore, it’s important that students and their parents know how to protect themselves when renting student housing.
 Here are 5 suggestions for protecting the rights of student tenants based upon my experiences with student housing conflicts:

 - Read and keep a copy of the lease agreement – this may sound very basic, but I have found that many students sign leases without ever reading the document and without ever obtaining a copy of the lease agreement.
 Leases are contracts and contain the enforceable promises that each party makes to the other.
 Regardless of what may be promised verbally, a Court will generally look to the written lease to determine the rights and responsibilities of landlord and tenant.
 Therefore, students and parents should carefully read any lease agreement prior to signing it.
 Ask questions about areas you don’t understand and if you don’t like the terms find another place to rent.
 I cannot stress how vulnerable not having a copy of the lease agreement makes a student tenant.
 Make sure that you are provided with a copy immediately after you sign the lease and if at all possible make sure you witness the copying of the lease.